joshbegley/nyt-latest/README.md

 `See how much his East Wing ballroom design will upend the White House symmetry.`\
 https://nytimes.com/interactive/2026/03/04/us/politics/trump-white-house-east-wing-ballroom-design-plan.html

-**Bob Power, Engineer and A Tribe Called Quest Collaborator, Dies at 73**\
+**Bob Power, Hip-Hop Engineer and A Tribe Called Quest Collaborator, Dies at 73**\
-`A producer, recording engineer and sound mixer, he helped pioneer the use of sampling in rap music, including on the influential album “The Low End Theory” by A Tribe Called Quest.`\
+`A producer, recording engineer and sound mixer, he helped pioneer the early use of sampling in rap music, including on the influential album “The Low End Theory” by A Tribe Called Quest.`\
 https://nytimes.com/2026/03/04/arts/music/bob-power-dead.html

 **The Briefing: Aston Villa 1 Chelsea 4 - unstoppable Joao Pedro, Villa's flawed setup, big week ahead for Rosenior**\